canonical/help.ubuntu.com/README.md

     sudo apt upgrade
     ```

-5. When appropriate, delete the PPA (if one was used):
+5. When appropriate, delete the PPA if one was used:

     ```bash
     sudo add-apt-repository --remove ppa:ubuntu-core-doc/ppa